Are you sure your business is hacker-proof? Protect your data with our easy-to-follow checklist. Get the list

 If you’re currently a company driver or under lease to a specific carrier, you might wonder whether it makes sense to get your own authority.
 It comes with quite a few freedoms, including making your own decisions about your routes and customers.
 But it also comes with all the responsibilities of running your own business.
 Another option is to become an owner-operator without authority.
 That’s when you own your truck but work as an independent contractor under a carrier’s authority.
 Let’s dig deeper into owner operator vs. own authority to see what might be right for you.

-What does it mean to run under your own authority?
+What does it mean to run under your own authority in trucking?

 In many ways, owner-operator authority turns you into a motor carrier.
 You probably think of carriers as big companies, and many of them are.
 But in the eyes of the government, owner-operators with their own authority are considered carriers.
 You’re not just responsible for finding your own loads and ensuring that you get paid.
 You’re also responsible for managing your business and complying with federal, state, and local regulations.
 In exchange, you don’t answer to a boss.
 You are 100% in control of your schedule, rates, and business choices.
 In short, running under your own authority gives you all the same rights and responsibilities as any other motor carrier.
 Depending on your goals and your knack for business, this might or might not be the right choice for you.